Is becoming a horticulturist right for me?

 Here are some valuable resources for horticulturists:

-- American Society for Horticultural Science (ASHS): ASHS is a professional organization dedicated to advancing horticultural research and education.
-They provide access to scholarly journals, conferences, webinars, and networking opportunities for horticulturists.
+• American Society for Horticultural Science (ASHS): Offers access to professional journals, certification programs, webinars, and networking opportunities for those in horticultural science.